Yannick Eduardo

-Yannick Ferreira Eduardo (born 23 January 2006) is a Czech professional footballer who plays as a striker for club Dordrecht, on loan from Bundesliga club RB Leipzig.
+Yannick Ferreira Eduardo (born 23 January 2006) is a Czech professional footballer who plays as a striker for club ADO Den Haag, on loan from club TSG Hoffenheim.
+He represented Netherlands internationally as a junior, before switching allegiance back to the Czech Republic.

 Early life

-Born in Kadaň, Czech Republic, to an Angolan father and Czech mother, Eduardo moved from the Czech Republic to Tiel, Netherlands at the age of three.
+Born in Kadaň, Czech Republic, to an Angolan father and a Czech mother, Eduardo moved from the Czech Republic to Tiel, in the Netherlands at the age of three.

 Career

-As a youth player, Eduardo joined the youth academy of German Bundesliga side RB Leipzig, where was regarded as one of the club's most important players.
-On 23 January 2024, he signed his first professional contract with the club, keeping him at the club until 2027.
+As a youth player, Eduardo joined the academy of Bundesliga side RB Leipzig, where was regarded as one of the club's most important players.
+On 23 January 2024, he signed his first professional contract with Leipzig, keeping him at the club until 2027.

 On 27 June 2024, Eduardo joined Eerste Divisie club De Graafschap on season-long loan.
 He made his professional debut on 11 August, replacing Ralf Seuntjens in the 64th minute of a 4–3 home victory against Volendam on the first matchday of the season.
 On 13 September, he scored his first professional goal, an injury-time consolation in a 3–2 league loss to Helmond Sport.
 On 9 January 2025, Eduardo moved on a new loan to Emmen, in the same league.
 On 17 July 2025, Eduardo returned to the Netherlands on loan once more, this time to Dordrecht.

+On 2 February 2026, Eduardo joined TSG Hoffenheim, after Dordrecht exercised their option to buy in the loan contract.

+On 20 July 2026, Eduardo joined ADO Den Haag on loan for the 2026–27 season.